 We hope it doesn’t have anything to do with life around the office, but when our art director Cari goes home, sometimes she’s just a zombie:

 (photo by Bill Woolum)

 For a couple of years now, Cari has been part of Thrill the World Eugene.
-It’s an international event wherein people all over the world dress up as the living dead and […]
+It’s an international event wherein people all over the world dress up as the living dead […]

 Most of you reading this have always been able to access a physician when you don’t feel well.
 Unfortunately, many in our community can’t afford to see a doctor or pay for prescriptions.
 That remains true even under the Affordable Care Act.

 Over the years, it’s been my privilege to serve on the board of Volunteers in Medicine.
-VIM offers a much […]
+VIM offers a […]

 Here are my kids (grades 2 and K) going to school using contraptions that wonky people call “active modes” of transportation.

 Back in, say, 1969, people just called them “bikes.”
 But listen to this: Back in 1969, about half of children walked or biked to school.
 By 2009, that number had fallen to 13 percent.